These Two TV Producers Started Tweeting And Are Now Kinda Famous

 At competing networks, there’s a sense of admiration for the pair and even hints of jealousy that they are able to so effectively push viral cable news clips into Twitter at speed.
 “I'm surprised there aren't more people like them,” said one reporter from a rival network.
 “Obsessive, savvy about social, with a keen eye for breaking news and hypocrisy and flip flops.
 Newsrooms need more people like them right now.”

-Jon Favreau, the former director of speechwriting for President Obama and co-host of the popular Pod Save America podcast, said that he loves following Jaffy and Griffin on Twitter.
+Jon Favreau, the former director of speechwriting for President Obama and cohost of the popular Pod Save America podcast, said that he loves following Jaffy and Griffin on Twitter.
 “I just appreciate all the helpful updates they send out!”
 Favreau said.

 If the critics see Jaffy and Griffin’s Twitter personas as formulaic, their fans see the two as offering a stable, concentrated place to find out what’s going on.